redis/redis/src/modules/API.md

 The string is created by copying the `len` bytes starting at `ptr`.
 No reference is retained to the passed buffer.

+## `RM_CreateStringPrintf`

+    RedisModuleString *RM_CreateStringPrintf(RedisModuleCtx *ctx, const char *fmt, ...);

+Create a new module string object from a printf format and arguments.
+The returned string must be freed with `RedisModule_FreeString()`, unless automatic memory is enabled.

+The string is created using the sds formatter function sdscatvprintf().

 ## `RM_CreateStringFromLongLong`

     RedisModuleString *RM_CreateStringFromLongLong(RedisModuleCtx *ctx, long long ll);